Frequently Asked Questions

 It's not just about animals.
 The Tassajara 4-H Club helps young people discover and develop their potential by setting goals and making plans and decisions while working on projects and being involved in activities.
 Project topics range from cooking to sewing to rabbits and many more.

-Project sign ups are held once a year at the community meeting in September.
+Project sign ups are held at club registration.
 Project leaders will have descriptions, examples, and sign up sheets.
 If you are unable to make this meeting it is important to contact a 4-H leader or project leader beforehand to ensure you are able to sign up for your projects.
 A detailed description of a 4-H project can be found here.

-The annual 4-H youth membership fee is currently $90 and the adult volunteer fee is $30, which goes to the state for insurance, county office for program support and county council for events.
-Generally projects do not charge fees except for any materials used during the duration of the project.
+The annual 4-H youth membership fee is currently $150 and the adult volunteer fee is $30, which goes to county, state, and national level 4-H. Generally projects do not charge fees except for any materials used during the duration of the project.
 Some projects, such as the various livestock project require members to pay for larger costs (the purchase and feeding of the livestock), while other projects do not charge at all.
 The club also has various fundraisers throughout the year that help cover the costs of food at meetings and other accommodations.

 Record books are optional forms completed throughout a 4-H year that highlight the achievements, growth, and learning of a member.
 By completing a record book, a member can practice essential record keeping skills, appreciate their own achievements and growth, and win awards through club, county, state, and even national competitions.
 More information is available here.